Sugar Meets All the Criteria for Addiction

 It may take a little time to kick a sugar habit, but many people find that their overall mood and mental wellbeing, and energy levels improve.

-The Centers for Disease Control and Prevention (CDC) reports 90 to 95 percent of the 34 million Americans with diabetes to have type 2, a chronic illness related to obesity.
+The Centers for Disease Control and Prevention (CDC) reports 90 to 95 percent of the 34 million Americans with diabetes have type 2, a chronic illness related to obesity.
 Research has shown a connection between sugar and heart disease.

 Additionally, cases of sugar-related liver disease are growing, and physicians are concerned.
 Much like with alcohol, the liver can only process so much sugar, especially fructose.